 Your cuisine is often described as “cucina pop”.
 What is it?

-I prefer avoiding labels, so I like to describe my cooking simply as a well thought out haute cuisine.
-My new restaurant, which was opened recently and which was created from scratch, is a result of my thoughts and experiences accumulated through my entire life.
+I prefer avoiding labels, so I like to describe my cooking simply as a well-thought-out haute cuisine.
+My new restaurant, which was opened recently and which was created from scratch, is a result of my thoughts and experiences accumulated throughout my entire life.
 It is based on great cooking, sustainability and affordability.
-It’s about great flavours and affordability which are made possible through the usage of the seasonal products.
+It’s about great flavours and affordability which are made possible through the usage of seasonal products.

 So I would say that for me “cucina pop” is in a balance between the contrasts of affordability and seasonality.
 If I offer you a dish composed of contrasts like savoury and sweet, sour and alkaline, with textures which include creaminess and crispyness, but all perfectly balanced, I will tickle all the senses of your palate.
 These are the rules of haute cuisine and there is a very strong logic behind every dish created this way.

 What role do sweet components have in your cuisine?